TheSnorlaxYT/TheSnorlaxYT/README.md

-- 👋 Hi, I’m @TheSnorlaxYT
+- 👋 Hi, I’m @InmortalPx
 - 👀 I’m interested in VideoJuegos
 - 🌱 I’m currently learning Ingenieria Informatica
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Twitch TheSnorlaxYT
+- 📫 How to reach me Twitch InmortalPx

 <!---
 TheSnorlaxYT/TheSnorlaxYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.